EXAMPLES OF WAYS TO REDUCE NOISE EXPOSURE LEVELS IN THE WORKPLACE

 The Noise Regs say that hearing protection is a last resort and that the employer must exhaust all other means of reducing noise exposures first, before reaching for hearing protection.

-You don’t have to make a dramatic difference in the dB numbers to make a significant difference.
+You don’t have to make a dramatic difference in the dB numbers to make a significant improvement in the noise risk.

-Remember the old chestnut that 3dB represents a doubling of the noise risk going up, or a halving of the noise risk going down.
-This means that if you have a noise level of 95 dB(A) and you do some work and get it to 92 dB(A), don’t be disappointed and think ‘that is only 3dB, it wasn’t worth the effort’.
-That 3dB change has halved the risk of hearing damage for your staff working there and is a significant improvement.
+Before diving into it, it is worth flagging up the old chestnut that 3 dB represents a doubling of the noise risk going up or a halving of the noise risk going down.
+What this means is that if you have a noise of 80 dB(A), then 83 dB(A) is twice as much noise, not 160 dB(A).
+The same is true going quieter, so 77 dB(A) is half the noise of 80 dB(A).
+The reason I stress this is that if you have a noise level of 95 dB(A) and you do some work and get it to 92 dB(A), don’t be disappointed and think ‘that is only 3 dB, it wasn’t worth the effort’.
+That 3 dB change has halved the risk of hearing damage for your staff working there and is a significant improvement.

-Some noise attenuation is good, even if they still venture into the noisy area sometimes
+Some noise attenuation is good, even if people still get bursts of quite high noise sometimes

-This is also compliant with the HSE’s Noise Regs as well where they require average noise exposures to be reduced to as low as possible, even if still exceeding the upper limit.
+Doing this means the employer is compliant with the HSE’s Noise Regs, where they require average noise exposures to be reduced to as low as possible, even if still exceeding the upper limit.

 The humble plastic strip curtain